 Caroline received a BS from Skidmore College with a major in Business – Economics.
-Caroline remains committed to her community through her local National Charity League chapter, which she participates in with her three daughters.
+She remains committed to her community as VP of Philanthropy through her local National Charity League chapter, which she participates in with her daughters.

 Mary Devlin of Devlin Consultants joined Pear Associates, LLC as an Associate Consultant in 2019.
 Mary has over 30 years’ experience in governmental and nonprofit human service work and has committed her career to people who are underserved and disenfranchised and the nonprofit agencies that support them.
 Mary started her career in Governor Dukakis’ legislative and constituent affairs offices, moving to the MA Department of Developmental Services in 1986.
 She was the Director of Constituent Services for the CT Department of Developmental Services before returning to Massachusetts and the private nonprofit social service sector in 1998 where she has held executive and senior leadership roles in both small single-service and large multi-service social service agencies.